DesignSafe-CI/api-user-guide/docs/create_app_02.md

 The only dependency for [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) is a reasonably recent Java Runtime Environment.
 Thus, most modern Linux OS-es should suffice.
-The SD2E Docker hub provides base images for this.
-To begin, pull the `ubuntu16` base image from the SD2E Docker hub:
+The Designsafe Docker hub provides base images for this.
+To begin, pull the `ubuntu16` base image from the Designsafe Docker hub:
 ```
 % docker pull sd2e/base:ubuntu16
 ```